How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 It scans the file system and disk for errors, such as corrupted files or bad sectors, and can also recover data from bad sectors.

-If all else fails, hardware failure, especially RAM or the motherboard, may be the root cause.
+If all else fails, a hardware failure—especially RAM, the motherboard, or the hard drive—may be the root cause of the Bad Pool Header error.

 FAQs About Bad Pool Header Error in Windows 11